 Here you can check and see if they have any features that let you take good quality videos more easily.
 Some features offer several preset modes, others offer image stabilization, and you can also find some distortion limitation features.
-And here you should also check if the camera is easy to use.
+And here you should also check if the Best Action Camera is easy to use.

 Durability and ruggedness

-How long can you use this camera?
+How long can you use this Best Action Camera ?
 Here the first thing you need to consider is battery life.
 Then you also check for ruggedness and durability.
 You should also check for waterproofing too, so that you can use this for underwater adventures.
 At the very least, with some form of water resistance you won’t have to panic if you’re outdoors and it suddenly rains.

 With these factors in mind, we’ve compiled several excellent choices if you have a budget that doesn’t go past $200.
 We’ve already checked, and we’re sure that all these are eligible for this price category.

 Let’s look at each one and see how else they measure up with the crucial factors we’ve listed.